sshreyeah/MiniProject_A3_06/README.md

 ## Conclusion

-The project successfully maps the journey of a "Churn-prone" customer: **Low engagement ➡️ Payment issues ➡️ Inactivity ➡️ Cancellation.** **Business Recommendation:** Implement a "Red Flag" system for users whose weekly usage drops by 30% or more, particularly within their first year of subscription.
+The project successfully models the behavioral journey of a churn-prone customer, revealing a clear progression from declining engagement to payment-related issues, followed by inactivity and eventual subscription cancellation.
+The analysis highlights that customer churn is typically a gradual process influenced by reduced usage and unresolved transactional challenges rather than a sudden event.
+By identifying early warning indicators—particularly a weekly usage drop of 30% or more within the first year of subscription—the study emphasizes the importance of proactive monitoring systems.
+It is therefore recommended that businesses implement an automated "Red Flag" mechanism to detect such behavioral changes and trigger timely retention strategies such as personalized reminders, customer support outreach, or targeted incentives.
+Implementing these measures can significantly improve customer retention, enhance user satisfaction, and contribute to long-term business stability and revenue growth.

 -----